A Cultural & Eco-Centre

-The centre is open year round for visitors and has a network of nature paths to gardens and woodcraft workshop.
-Were close the volunteering and training programmes in September and recommence in May so there usually just the main thatched workshop operating and open during the weekdays over the winter.
+The centre is open all year round for visitors and has a network of nature paths to gardens and woodcraft workshop.
+We close the volunteering and training programmes in September and recommence in May, so there is usually just the main thatched workshop operating and open during the weekdays over the winter.
 During the summer months - and occasionally during the quieter winter months - we host a regular programme of Storytelling and Music Events in our Celtic Roundhouse.

-Participants gain an impressive portfolio of experiences in a broad range of skills.
-Our holistic approach to craft learning is widely recognised by practitioners in the heritage industry and in national programmes such as the Prince's Foundation and many centres of higher education.
-Our students and volunteers find that their experiences at Felin Uchaf provide a valuable springboard to the next step in their lives; many go on to become engineers, architects, designers, ecologists or to work within conservation and heritage organisations such as the National Trust, Wildlife Trusts and the National Parks.
-Our young people have received presitigious awards for their volunteering achievements such as Wales's Young Volunteer of the Year Award and have gained scholarships for further study at specialist craft skills centres both here in the UK and Scandinavia
+Over the years, participants have gained an impressive portfolio of experiences in a broad range of skills.
+Our holistic approach to craft learning is widely recognised by practitioners in the heritage industry and in national programmes, such as, the Prince's Foundation and many centres of higher education.
+Our students and volunteers find that their experiences at Felin Uchaf provide a valuable springboard to the next step in their lives; many have gone on to become engineers, architects, designers, ecologists or to work within conservation and heritage organisations such as the National Trust, Wildlife Trusts and the National Parks.
+Our young people have received prestigious awards for their volunteering achievements such as Wales's Young Volunteer of the Year Award and have gained scholarships for further study at specialist craft skills centres both here in the UK and Scandinavia.

 Former trainees and volunteers keep a close connection with the centre for many years after they have completed their internship.
-It is a place which has fostered deep friendships and a close alumini felowship that now extends to over 30 different countries across the world
+It is a place which has fostered deep friendships and a close alumni fellowship that now extends to over 30 different countries across the world.

 Our Registered Charity depends upon your goodwill and support to enable us to provide these life changing opportunities and to develop our public facilities.